fboucquez/symbol-bootstrap/docs/presetGuides.md

 ```

 Usage examples:
-- Rebuild a network with the same configuration
+- Rebuild a network with the same previous configuration.
-- Replicate integration tests that may use specific values
+- Replicate integration tests that may use specific values.

 Key your generated `addresses.yml` and `preset.yml` in the target folder privately!